 The anger would rise, which would confirm my belief that I had failed.
 I was a bad mom.

-I received many well-meaning responses from others.
+Well-meaning responses were received from others.
 In their quest to bring me the guidance, I was met with, “Oh, of course, she won’t hate you.”
 “She will get better and thank you.”
 “You are a great mom.”
 These well-meaning statements may have been correct, but they didn’t bring me to a place of comfort or peace.